Dragonsteamtv/Programming_Languages/ethical_hacking/CTFs/PicoCTF/General_skills.md

 Conclusion:
 Hints Needed: 0 | Personal diffculty: 1/10 |

-/// CTF 7: Magikarp Ground Mission
+/// CTF: Magikarp Ground Mission
 Description
 Do you know how to move between directories and read files in the shell?
 Start the container, `ssh` to it, and then `ls` once connected to begin.